 There are two publications available on the NIST website that list private sector and government organizations engaged in product certification activities.

-These documents list hundreds of different private sector and government organizations that recognize testing bodies as well as lists of standards used and products certified by the testing bodies recognized by the organizations.
-The organizations can be contacted directly to obtain the names and locations of the testing bodies that have demonstrated the ability to test products to published standards.
+These documents list hundreds of private sector groups and government organizations in the United States which engage in product certification activities.
+The organizations can be contacted directly to obtain the names and locations of the testing bodies that have demonstrated the ability to test products to published Standards.

-In addition, ASTM International (formerly American Society for Testing and Materials) publishes a Directory of Testing Laboratories.
-It is available for purchase under Product Code LAB01 on the ASTM International website.
+In addition, ASTM International (formerly the American Society for Testing and Materials) publishes a Directory of Testing Laboratories.
+It is available for purchase under Product Code LAB01 on the

 Standards are the key to any conformity assessment activity.
 Standards are used to ensure that a product or service measures up to its design specifications and is safe for use.
-NEMA staff support the operations of 8 product divisions and 53 sections, all engaged in the development and maintenance of product standards.
+NEMA staff support the operations of seven product divisions and 58 sections, all engaged in the development and maintenance of product Standards.
 Refer to the document, NEMA Product Scopes (available to download from the right call-out area), to find a section engaged in areas of your specific interest.

 Facts & Figures

-- Nineteen NEMA sections participate in 66 standards harmonization projects.
+- Twenty-nine NEMA sections participate in 66 Standards harmonization projects

-- Twenty-two CANENA (Council for Harmonization of Electrotechnical Standardization of the Nations of the Americas) technical harmonization committees and subcommittees (THCs and THSCs) fall under the NEMA sections' scopes.
+- Forty Five CANENA (Council for Harmonization of Electrotechnical Standardization of the Nations of the Americas) technical harmonization committees and subcommittees (THCs and THSCs) fall under the NEMA sections' scopes

-- Ten binational standards and 18 trinational standards have been published.
+- Thirty Two binational Standards and 66 trinational Standards have been published

-- Forty-nine NEMA sections are involved in the work of 59 IEC technical committees (TCs) and Subcommittees (SCs) and 1 ISO technical committees.
+- Twenty two NEMA sections are involved in the work of 25 IEC technical committees (TCs) and Subcommittees (SCs) and 1 ISO technical committees

-- NEMA holds 7 IEC and 1 ISO Secretariats and administers 48 Advisory Groups.
+- NEMA holds 6 IEC and 1 ISO Secretariats and administers 73 Advisory Groups

-- NEMA holds the Chair of the IECEE, and provides the Secretariat for the U.S. National Committee of the IEC Conformity Assessment Scheme (CB Scheme)
+- NEMA holds the Secretariat for the U.S. National Committee of the IEC Conformity Assessment Scheme (CB Scheme)

 Policy and Practices

-NEMA takes an active role in the development of conformity assessment policy and practices and is a member of the ANSI Conformity Assessment Policy Committee (CAPC).
-One of the activities of that committee has been development of the National Standards Strategy (NSS).
+NEMA takes an active role in the development of conformity assessment policy and practices and is a Member of the ANSI Conformity Assessment Policy Committee (CAPC).
+One of the activities of that committee has been the development of the National Standards Strategy (NSS).